mozilla/nunjucks/docs/templating.md

 ### groupby

-Group a sequence of objects by a common attribute.
+Group a sequence of objects by a common attribute:

 **Input**